kielczykowski/TweetsSentimentAnalysis/README.md

 Analysis is performed upon receipt of the request.
 There is an limit of number of requests per second for each payment tier.
 Text analytics API is stateless, so no data is stored on Azure accound, so there is a need to store collected data from Azure text API.
 ## Data storage

 We would want to storage all data from specific tweets and the score of our sentiment analysis.
 Beacasue tweets are recived in JSON we were thinkig of using NoSQL database.
-Beacauce
+Azure provides two types of NoSQL database services: MongoDB Atlas and Cosmos DB.
+We decided to use Cosmos DB because it is more universal and gives many usefull options of using DB.
+Moreover it is designed to directly connect with PowerApps and MongoDB Atlas is not.

 ## PowerApps reporting